ansys/openapi-common/doc/source/index.rst

 Advanced Features
 -----------------
-All options that are available in the python library *requests* can be set through the client, this enables you to configure custom SSL certificate validation, send client certificates if your API server requires them, and many other options.
+You can set all options that are available in Python library *requests* through the client.
+This enables you to configure custom SSL certificate validation, send client certificates if your API server requires them, and configure many other options.

-For example to send a client certificate with every request
+For example to send a client certificate with every request:

 .. code:: python